mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 +++Learn more on the different metrics and widgets available for the Push report.

-The **[!UICONTROL Push notification - Sending statistics]** table details the main information relative to your push notifications
+The **[!UICONTROL Push notification - Sending statistics]** table details the main information relative to your push notifications:

+* **[!UICONTROL Execution time]**: Start time of every execution of your recurring push notification.
+To target only one or multiple recurring push notifications, select it from the **[!UICONTROL Execution time]** drop-down.

 * **[!UICONTROL Targeted]**: Total number of messages processed during the analysis.